 Kaiser Foundation Hawaii Region is a large health maintenance organization with agynecology service that generates about 500 major and 480 minor surgical procedures yearly.
 This is a combined gynecology in-patient and ambulatory rotation for our residents.
 The third year residents spend 4 weeks on this rotation.
 Progressive patient responsibility and surgical participation is emphasized.
 The Kaiser faculty members supervise all of the residents' patient care activities.
 This rotation serves to enhance the gynecological experience of the residents in pelvic floor surgery,vaginal hysterectomies and ambulatory gynecology, especially in contraception and urogynecology.
 This rotation also teaches the residents to provide health care in a managed care environment.

-The Los Angeles Free Clinic, which was renamed The Saban Free Clinic, sees approximately 5000 patients yearly and provides ambulatory continuity experience for residents.
+The Los Angeles Free Clinic, which was renamed The Saban Free Clinic (now the Saban Community Clinic), sees approximately 5000 patients yearly and provides ambulatory continuity experience for residents.
 An assistant Residency Director supervises the clinic.
 Residents deliver their continuity prenatal patients in the hospital and follow them postpartum in the clinic.
 They schedule surgical cases for their patients, perform the surgery at CSMC and continue follow-up post-operative care in their clinics.
 The residents give their business cards to their patients, stay in contact, and arrange follow-up care for their own patients.
 To emphasize the importance of this aspect of residency education, CSMC covers the cost of the surgeries performed by residents at CSMC on continuity patients.

 Olympia Medical Center is community hospital near CSMC.
 CSMC residents rotate through to learn and perform surgical procedures under the supervision of the CSMC faculty members.